-For the 2021 vintage, there were some improvements on the VanMoof, including support for Apple’s Find My network or the optional additional battery.
+For the 2021 model year, there were some improvements on the VanMoof, including support for Apple’s Find My network or the optional additional battery.
 In addition, the previously quite dark display on the top tube and the sometimes rough working gearshift are said to have been improved — both points that were already criticized here in our review.
 And despite these updates, the VanMoof is already the oldest model in this overview!
 The reason for this is the Cowboy C4, which was introduced in April, as well as the brand new Veloretti Electric.
 Both models are not yet available, but can already be pre-ordered.
 Delivery should then take place in the next few weeks for Veloretti and in September for Cowboy.

 Three different types of drive systems

 From a technical point of view, the most serious differences between the three bikes can be found in the drive system: The Cowboy is designed as a pure single-speed model, so it does not have any gears.
 The motor is located in the rear wheel and, at 45 Nm, offers slightly more torque than its predecessor.
 The power is transmitted via a belt drive, which works cleanly, quietly and almost wear-free.
 A torque sensor is used to control the e-drive.
 The more power is put into the pedal, the more the motor supports here — which creates a quite natural driving feeling, but also forces you to assist.
 In keeping with this, the riding position on the bike is quite sporty, and the handlebars are unusually narrow.